erni12345/go-bf-compiler/README.md

 #They all will compile (if applicable) and run the code, and print some analytics.

-'interpret' Does not take an output
+`interpret` <mode> Does not take an output

-'compile-to-go' Takes in the name of the ouput file example : `output.go` it will create the file and it can be run using go run output.go
+`compile-to-go` <mode> Takes in the name of the ouput file example : `output.go` it will create the file and it can be run using go run output.go

 That's it!
 You've successfully compiled a Brainfuck program using this compiler.